-- Make sure the power cord is plugged into your iMac and into a functioning power outlet. - Press the power (ひ) button and immediately hold down the Command (発), Option, P, and R keys until you hear the startup sound a second time. - If you recently installed memory, and your iMac sounds tones every five seconds, make sure that the memory is correctly installed and that it is compatible with your iMac.
-Check whether removing the memory you installed allows your iMac to start up (see page 33). - Unplug the power cord and wait at least 30 seconds.
-Plug the power cord back in and press the power (心) button again to start up your iMac. - If you are still unable to start up your iMac, see "Learning More, Service, and Support" on page 51 for information about contacting Apple for service.
+- Make sure the power cord is plugged into your iMac and into a functioning power outlet. - Press the power (也) button and immediately hold down the Command (策), Option, P, and R keys until you hear the startup sound a second time.
+This resets the parameter RAM (PRAM). - If you recently installed memory, and your iMac sounds tones every five seconds, make sure that the memory is correctly installed and that it is compatible with your iMac.
+Check whether removing the memory you installed allows your iMac to start up (see page 38). - Unplug the power cord and wait at least 30 seconds.
+Plug the power cord back in and press the power (ك) button again to start up your iMac. - If you still can't start up your iMac, see "Learning More, Service, and Support" on page 51 for information about contacting Apple for service.